truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 * Click the Continue botton when the installation is finished.
 {{< /expand >}}

+* Once the Debian installation is finished, close the Display window.

-* Close the Display window after the installtion is finished.
-In the VM's expanded section click the Power Off button to stop the new VM.
+* In the VM's expanded section click the Power Off button to stop the new VM.

 * Click the Devices button.